idestis/gort/README.md

 **GORT** is a simple HTTP handler to receive remote calls to run scripts bundled in Docker containers.
 Why the name is `gort` -  because the idea is "GO-Run-Things"

+**Safety notice:** Until this tool doesn't have the authorization, you need to cover it using any firewalls or use it as internal service in your k8s cluster without exposing it outside.

 ## Usage

 > Refer to [Install](#Install) for getting `gort` binary